davidlidebrandt/milestone-project-2/README.md

 * The generateRandomClass function which generates a random class to the cards was tested in the development by adding placeholder values to the array which would hold these class names and using the console.log function to print them to the screen.

-* Both the addScores and printScores function that adds and prints the highscore values were tested by using the console.log function and printing out the values as they were extracted and stored.
-The addScores function was tested to work as intened by calling it with different numbers to make sure it only stored a number that was bigger then the current numbers that were stored.
+* Both the addScores and printScores function that adds and prints the high score values were tested by using the console.log function and printing out the values as they were extracted and stored.
+The addScores function was tested to work as intended by calling it with different numbers to make sure it only stored a number that was bigger then the current numbers that were stored.

 * The localStorage "clicks" value which keeps track of how many cards are flipped at the same time were tested by